Glossary

 Heated/cooled cupholders – Cupholders that keep your hot drinks warm and your cold drinks cool.

 Household (110v) outlet – A three-prong household style power outlet.
-The feature allows electronics to be powered using standard power cords while vehicle is running.
+The feature provides electric power using standard power cords while the vehicle is running.

 Inflatable seatbelts to reduce injury – Upon collision, seatbelts inflate to reduce occupant injury.

-LED front exterior accent lights – LED (light emitting diodes) lights provide bright styling accents on the front exterior of the vehicle.
+LED front exterior accent lights – LED (light emitting diodes) lights provide bright styling accents to the front exterior of the vehicle.

-LED taillights – LEDs (light emitting diodes) produce more, brighter light and less heat than conventional headlamps (long lifetime, compact).
+LED taillights – LED (light emitting diodes) lights produce more, brighter light and less heat than conventional lights (long lifetime, compact).
 They have instant switch on and require lower power.
 LEDs also offer unique styling possibilities to give a vehicle a high tech look and to distinguish them from competitors.
-Importantly, the instant-on characteristics provide drivers in following cars more reaction time to stop.
+Importantly, the instant-on characteristics provide drivers in following vehicles more reaction time to stop.

-Memory driver’s position – Ability to set preferred seating, steering wheel and mirror position for comfort and convenience.
-Most systems allow for multiple settings.
-Some systems can also set radio and climate control preferences.
+Memory driver’s seat position – Ability to set preferred seating, steering wheel and mirror position for comfort and convenience for multiple drivers.

-Memory front passenger’s seat position – Ability to set preferred seating position for comfort and convenience.
-Most systems allow for multiple settings.
+Memory front passenger’s seat position – Ability to set preferred seating position for comfort and convenience for multiple passengers.

 Navigation system built in – GPS-based system provides present location and turn-by-turn directions to a destination programmed into the system.
 Many navigation systems also include several route options and identify points of interest along the way.
-Most in-vehicle navigation systems have map data that can cover the whole 48-States address-by-address.
+This system is displayed on the vehicle’s main information/entertainment screen, usually positioned between the driver and passenger.

 Power driver’s seat – Driver’s seat can be adjusted by using power switches to control the position of the seat.
 Most power driver’s seats control fore and aft adjustments, raising, lowering, tilting the seat cushion and reclining the seat back.
 Some also include a power lumbar support.